JRice15/sentimental/README.md

 The main architecture is a localhost website with a python and flask backend.
 When requested, it uses threading to make a request to the pushshift API to gather data from reddit, and textblob to analyze its sentiment.
-The status of the second thread is dislayed in real time on the site, until all queries have been loaded, and the page loads the data visualized with matplotlib and made interactive with various JavaScript features.
+The status of the second thread is dislayed in real time on the site until all queries have been loaded, then page loads the data visualized with matplotlib and made interactive with various JavaScript features.

 ## Example Usages